Cal-Fang/PoliceTransport/README.md

 ## STEP 3 Collect the transport mode information
 Since GVA does not record what transport mode was used to carry each police to ER/hospitals, I copy-pasted the *Above10_2018_2023.csv* into [this Google Sheets document](https://docs.google.com/spreadsheets/d/1w_BaFUAuatmUQBt3qtRBzhm9tTDV4B9lRjTGTq79bAg/edit?usp=sharing), and then used following resources to manually record such information.
-- GVA collected some news link for each case on there website which is a good starting point;
+- GVA collected some news links for each case on their website which is a good starting point;
-- If the news collected by GVA did not disclose the transport mode, I would google the keyword to look for other (especially later reports);
+- If the news collected by GVA did not disclose the transport mode, I would google the keyword to look for others (especially later reports);
-- For each police-engaged case, police department usually would have media brief.
+- For each police-engaged case, the police department usually would have a media brief.
 The videos are usually uploaded online for transparency.
 Sometimes Chiefs would disclose how injured/killed officers were transported.

 All transport mode information was stored in the new Response.Type column.
 Two extra columns, "Detail" and "News.Source", were also created.
 - For all cases where the transport mode used was identified, I documented the source in the "News.Source" column.
-- I also marked all suicide case in the "Detail" column since these cases are fundamentally different in terms of the response mechanism and should be excluded from our analysis.
+- I also marked all suicide cases in the "Detail" column since these cases are fundamentally different in terms of the response mechanism and should be excluded from our analysis.

 # STEP 4 Analysis